enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

 Depending on the situation this can make a lot of difference.
 Indeed the (fixed) proof of liabilities only ensures that each user can check that his balance has been considered in the global accounting and nothing else.
-In particular nothing prevents to create different leaves for the same client.
+In particular nothing prevents a malicious exchange to create different leaves for the same client.
 In the context of proving the solvency of an exchange this cannot be considered as an attack as the goal of the attacker is to minimize the total amount of liabilities.

 However in our protocol these proofs are used to challenge potentially inconsistent statements of a corrupted exchange.